snowplow/snowplowanalytics.com/_posts/2018-12-10-debugging-bad-rows-on-gcp/index.md

 Now, within the `data:` key of that JSON object, we'll find the data for the events which have been sent.
 If you've set up your tracking to send a batch of events together as a `POST` request, then all of the events sent together will be in this payload - one or more of those will have caused the bad row (note that this doesn't mean that all of these events have failed validation, just that at least one of them did).

-This will be an array of events comprised of key-value pairs that correspond to the [Snowplow tracker protocol](https://github.com/snowplow/snowplow/wiki/snowplow-tracker-protocol).
+This will be an array of events comprised of key-value pairs that correspond to the [Snowplow tracker protocol][tp2].
 There are two places we'll find our custom data - in the `cx` field (where custom entity/context data are found), or in the `ue_px` field (where custom event data are found).
 Both will again be base64 encoded strings.

 The last step to debugging is to decode these fields, and find the one that has the mismatch indicated by the error message.
-Once you've decoded them you'll notice that this data is in [self-describing JSON form](https://snowplowanalytics.com/blog/2014/05/15/introducing-self-describing-jsons/).
+Once you've decoded them you'll notice that this data is in [self-describing JSON form][sdj].

 For custom events, the data will be a nested JSON: